 Upgrade discounts are not available for subscription licences.

-No. The revenue or funding limit is that of the whole organisation.
+No. The total annual revenue or funding limit is that of the whole organisation or individual that owns the JUCE licence.
 If your team or project is a small part of a large organisation then you will likely require a Pro licence.
 The revenue or funding limit is not based upon revenue generated by software containing JUCE nor the budget of a particular team or individual within an organisation.